Our Programs

 Getting Started

-The first step is to email our Director, Jackie Sloan (jackie@thechildrensranch.org), and let her know your student's age.
+The first step is to email our Director, Jackie Sloan (jackie@

 If the Ranch Lesson program feels like a good fit, Jackie can help you schedule an Intake appointment so you and your student can visit our Ranch.

-Our Intakes are a ½-hour appointment, and there is no charge.
+Our Intakes are a ½-hour appointment.
 We give your student a tour of our Ranch, we check in about how we are feeling, and we meet and care for a few of our animals (horses, rabbits, guinea pigs, and chickens).
 Afterward, we will set a time to discuss program options over the phone.

-For students who are developmentally and/or chronologically age 7 or younger, and for those who need the assistance of a developmental specialist, the Ranch refers families to begin at Interwoven-- an outpatient clinic located at The Children’s Ranch.
-Interwoven specializes in Community Lessons in animal caretaking and animal assisted occupational therapy
+For students who are developmentally and/or chronologically age 7 or younger, and for those who would benefit from the assistance of a developmental specialist, the Ranch refers families for an initial call with Etta Iannaccone, OTD, OTR/L, HPCS, of Interwoven, a private practice located at The Children’s Ranch.
+Etta helps determine the best way for the student to safely access animal caretaking programs.

 Financial Assistance